ikvk/ecs_pattern/examples/snow_day/README.rst

 I will be happy to hear about a simple significant optimization.

-Example gif size is 10MB, wait for load it :D
+Size of example gif is 10MB, wait for load it :D

 gif: